fjames86/frpc/README.md

 (stop-rpc-server *server*)
 ```

+When the server accepts a TCP connection, it is added to a list of currently open connections.
+The server will select a connection to process using USOCKET:WAIT-FOR-INPUT.
+This allows the server to keep open multiple TCP connections without blocking other traffic.
+Note that the socket IO is still syncronous.
+Connections which are idle for TIMEOUT seconds (default 60 seconds) are closed by the FRPC server.

 ## 4. XDR serializer

 The XDR serializer is largely decoupled from the rpc implementation.
 This means it
-could be used for other purposes as a generalised binary serialization system for any purpose.
+could be used for other purposes as a generalised binary serialization system.

 ### 4.1 Primitive types